Atlanta Inpatient Rehab

-Inpatient programs provide the highest level of care available, with supervision and support available 24 hours a day and administered by professionals who are certified and trained in a broad assortment of fields and specializations.
-Comprehensive assessments are often performed upon intake and many facilities also provide medically supervised detoxification if needed.
-If the facility doesn’t provide these services, clients first go to a detox center to be medically cleared.
+Also known as residential treatment, inpatient is the highest level of care, with supervision and support available 24 hours a day and administered by professionals who are certified and trained in a broad assortment of fields and specializations.

-Every individual’s situation is different, and ideally a trusted professional such as a family physician will refer clients to inpatient rehab based on perceived need.
-The following is a list of possible reasons why an inpatient program may be a viable course of action:
+Every individual’s situation is different, and ideally a trusted professional such as a family physician will refer clients based on perceived need.
+The most common reasons include:

-- The client previously attempted outpatient rehab and was not successful in remaining free from his or her drug of choice.
+- The client previously attempted treatment and was not successful in remaining free from his or her drug of choice.

 - The client has a history of abusing multiple substances simultaneously.

 - The client’s external (living) situation is such that it is difficult, if not impossible, for him or her to avoid temptations to abuse his drug of choice (e.g., cohabiting with other addicts or living in an environment that is generally unsupportive to achieving and maintaining recovery).

 - The client has been determined, either via professional assessment or past experience, to be incapable of remaining abstinent from drugs or alcohol without the highest level of care and supervision available.

 Inpatient alcohol and drug rehab programs provide round-the-clock care and provide an elaborate framework giving clients the greatest chance of a successful recovery.
 Additional benefits include the following:

 - It provides a comfortable environment that is safe from outside stressors and distractions that could potentially fuel substance abuse.